gryphonshafer/omniframe/README.md

 - Perl (5.22 minimum version required; newest stable version recommended)
 - CPANminus (`cpanm`)

-### Development or Build Environments

-For a development or build environment, you will likely also want:

-- Dart Sass (`sass`)

-*(If you don't install Dart Sass, the build of sass code will be silently skipped.)*

 ### Project Clone and Module Dependencies

 Clone this project to a desired location.
 Then perform the following from